-Here the membership of the indexing set is specified along with the two parameters; for example, the template [GARY, \] followed by the set member DET and the values 14
+Here the membership of the indexing set is specified along with the two parameters; for example, the template [GARY, ] followed by the set member DET and the values 14 and 1000 indicates that (GARY, DET) is to be added to the set LINKS, that cost[GARY, DET] has the value 14, and that limit[GARY, DET] has the value 1000.

 As our illustrations suggest, the key to the interpretation of a param statement that provides values for several parameters or for a set and parameters is in the first line, which consists of param followed by a colon, then optionally the name of an indexing set followed by a colon, then by a list of parameter names terminated by the := assignment operator.
-Each subsequent item in the list consists of a number of set members equal to the number of \s in the most recent template and then a number of parameter values equal to the number of parameters listed in the first line.
+Each subsequent item in the list consists of a number of set members equal to the number of s in the most recent template and then a number of parameter values equal to the number of parameters listed in the first line.

 Normally the parameters listed in the first line of a param statement are all indexed over the same set.
 This need not be the case, however, as seen in the case of Figure 5-1.
-For this variation on the diet model, the nutrient restrictions are given by so that n\min and n\max are indexed over sets of nutrients that may overlap but that are not likely to be the same.
+For this variation on the diet model, the nutrient restrictions are given by so that n_min and n_max are indexed over sets of nutrients that may overlap but that are not likely to be the same.